samuelexferri/gpg-guide/gpg-guide.md

 Other keyservers:

 -   pool.sks-keyservers.net
--   keys.openpgp.org
+-   keys.openpgp.org (Default)
 -   pgp.mit.edu
--   keyserver.pgp.com
--   keys.gnupg.net
 -   zimmermann.mayfirst.org
 -   keyring.debian.org
 -   keyserver.ubuntu.com

-Note: The `--keyserver` option is not required, when the keyserver is specified in `~/.gnupg/dirmngr.conf`.
+The `--keyserver` option is not required, when the keyserver is specified in `~/.gnupg/dirmngr.conf`.

 To fetch keys automatically from a keyserver as needed, add the following to `~/.gnupg/gpg.conf`:

-        keyserver-options autokey-retrieve
+    keyserver-options auto-key-retrieve

 More details on how to setup a keyserver, see [GPG Best Practices][best-practices].
 Note that since GnuPG 2.1 some options have been moved to `dirmngr` and must be added to `~/.gnupg/dirmngr.conf`.

+#### Tip: Ensure that all keys are refreshed through the keyserver you have selected

+When creating a key, individuals may designate a specific keyserver to use to pull their keys from.
+It is recommended that you use the following option to `~/.gnupg/gpg.conf`, which will ignore such designations:

+    keyserver-options no-honor-keyserver-url

+This is useful because it prevents someone from designating an insecure method for pulling their key and if the server designated uses hkps, the refresh will fail because the ca-cert will not match, so the keys will never be refreshed.
+Note also that an attacker could designate a keyserver that they control to monitor when or from where you refresh their key.

 #### Tip: Don't blindly trust keys from keyservers